Director of Undergraduate Studies Justin Burton at (404)727-4297

-The minor in Sustainability offers students a focused curriculum that incorporates the social, environmental and economic issues facing sustainability efforts.
-The Minor in Sustainability requires six courses: two core courses and four elective courses.
-The core courses include IDS 206—an introductory team-taught course—and a two-hour Capstone Seminar.
+The Minor in Sustainability requires two core courses and at least four elective courses.
+The core courses include IDS 206: an introductory team-taught course, and IDS 391: a Capstone Seminar.
 Students minoring in Sustainability will be required to demonstrate their developing body of knowledge and the integration of that knowledge across fields with an electronic portfolio that will be reviewed by a faculty steering committee.

 3. Students will create an integrative e-portfolio over the course of the Minor (see full description below), articulating the interdisciplinary engagements of each course with broad topics of sustainability.
 Guided by questions prepared by the Steering committee, each course will be followed by an essay that will build a portfolio of reflection on major issues and themes from their individualized experiences.